Marhc/auto-commit/README.md

 # auto-commit
-A experimentation with scheduled ci buids using Github Actions
+An experimentation with scheduled ci builds using Github Actions